Rishikeshdaoo/AudioEffectsFramework/README.md

 #### Call the effect's process function

 <span style="font-family:Courier; text-align:center; font-size:1.0em; text-align:center">Error_t error = phAudioEffectDelay -> process(ppfAudioInput, ppfAudioOutput, iNumFrames); <br /> </span>
-- <i>ppfAudioInput, ppfAudioOutput</i> - input/output buffers used by the library.
+- <i>ppfAudioInput, ppfAudioOutput</i> - Input/output buffers used by the library.
 The user should take care of creating and destroying these buffers. <br />
-- <i>iNumFrames</i> - argument that tells the process function the number of samples in a block of buffered audio.
+- <i>iNumFrames</i> - Argument that tells the process function the number of samples in a block of buffered audio.